 E --> B

-You simply need to paste this Mermaid syntax directly into the Markdown editor area of the Anqi CMS document content.
+You just need to paste this Mermaid syntax directly into the Markdown editor area of the Anqi CMS document.

-For example, in the template of the document detail page, you can use the following code to display the document content:
+For example, in the document detail page template, you can use the following code to display the document content:

 {% archiveDetail articleContent with name="Content" render=true %}{{articleContent|safe}}{% endarchiveDetail %}

-By following these steps, you can not only efficiently manage your text content in the Anqi CMS, but also seamlessly integrate dynamic, visual flowcharts, greatly enhancing the expressiveness of the website content and the reading experience of users.As a website operator, making good use of these tools can give a significant advantage to your content strategy.
+By following these steps, you can not only efficiently manage your text content in Anqi CMS, but also seamlessly integrate dynamic, visual flowcharts, greatly enhancing the expression of website content and the reading experience of users.As a website operator, making good use of these tools will bring significant advantages to your content strategy.